jmspit/dodo/DEVELOPER.md

 ### Asymmetric cryptography

-The core principle to asymmetric cryptography is a mathematical mapping is very easy to compute in one direction, and computationally infeasible in the other.
-Typically, the ease of muliplying primes and the difficulty in finding primes roots of integers is used.
-In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much randomness or entropy as possible, typically stored as a file which is (can be) in turn encrypted and protected by a passphrase.
+The core principle to asymmetric cryptography is a mathematical mapping that is cheap to compute in one direction, and computationally infeasible in the other.
+Typically, the ease of muliplying primes and the difficulty in finding prime roots of integers is used.

+In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much entropy (randomness) as possible, typically stored as a file which is (can be) in turn encrypted and protected by a passphrase.
 The private key is and must not be shared with anyone.

 The private key includes public bits that map uniquely to a public key, which can thus be extracted from the private key.
 The private and its public key share the same *modulus*, so a public key can be matched to a private key